M00St4r/Code1/Readme.md

 #### What does "cascading" mean?

+The term “cascading” in Cascading Style Sheets (CSS) refers to the way styles are applied to HTML elements.

 ### Comon Selectors in Css

 Class Selector: Selects elements with a specific class attribute.
 For example: